 In this experimental series of world premieres, the Barbican’s public spaces will be transformed into ad-hoc studios and stages as we invite audiences to mould, mash up and be a part of the music making experience.

-Expect unexpected things; take a trip through Transylvania or interface with a humanoid from 2049 as we celebrate the artists and work from our Emergent: A music legacy and PRS Talent Development programmes.
+Expect unexpected things; take a trip through Transylvania or interface with a humanoid from 2049 as we celebrate the artists and work from our Emergent: A music legacy and PRS Foundation Talent Development Partner programmes.

 “We are thrilled to be working with the Barbican to showcase new music by Disabled artists.
 Covering a real range of genres, instruments, tech and performance styles, these emerging and established artists are radically rethinking the relationship between musicians and their audiences.“

 - Time: 12pm – 4pm for commission performances

 - Venue: Level G + Cinema, Barbican Centre

 Download our full “What to expect” access guide & map here:

 - The Radical Sound Of Many – What to expect – PDF

 - The Radical Sound Of Many – What to expect – Word doc

 - Easy Read info – The Radical Sound of Many – PDF